coverflex-tech/codebox/README.md

 With the development server running, in your browser, you can visit [`localhost:4000`](http://localhost:4000) and you should be able to the application web page.

+## Useful endpoints

+- [`/dev/mailbox`](http://localhost:4000/dev/mailbox) - Development inbox for sent emails.
+Only available in development environment.
+- [`/dashboard/home`](http://localhost:4000/dashboard/home) - Dashboard from [Phoenix LiveDashboard](https://github.com/phoenixframework/phoenix_live_dashboard) with metrics and other utilities.
+Only available in development environment.

 ## Creating a new release

 To create new release of Codebox, first make sure you have fetched the necessary project dependencies.